Search

 Art at SLC Airport

-Each of the 24 post-security restrooms at SLC has a ‘Whimsy Wall’ featuring Utah-inspired artwork turned into giant vinyl wall wraps.
-The Mid-Concourse Tunnel sports wall murals portraying seasonal scenes of Utah.
-And Dennis Smith’s whimsical “Flying Machines” mobiles are restored and reinstalled on the west end of Concourse A.
+Restrooms throughout the terminal feature unique ‘Whimsy Wall’ artwork with Utah-inspired designs turned into giant vinyl wall wraps.
+The West Tunnel sports wall murals portraying seasonal scenes of Utah.
+And you’ll find Dennis Smith’s whimsical “Flying Machines” mobiles on the west end of Concourse A, restored and reinstalled from the original terminal.

 And Huether’s “River Tunnel,” which runs the length of the Central Tunnel, simulates a river with blue light and wavy overhead panels.
 Like the tunnel soundtrack?
 You can download the playlist of more than 100 songs from Spotify or YouTube.